dadesso17/RJ-PINNs/README.md

 **For inverse problems:**

+*Instability can occur when attempting to identify multiple parameters simultaneously.
+Possible mitigation strategies include*
+-
+  - 🔼 Increase the weight `w_d` on `R_data` (e.g., `1e1`....).
+  - 🔽 Decrease the weight `w_p` on `R_physics` (e.g., set to `1e-1...).
+  -
+    *These adjustments, however, are problem-dependent*

+*NB: RJ-PINNs are generally reliable when identifying a single parameter.
+However, the simultaneous identification of multiple parameters may require manual tuning.
+The convergence efficiency of RJ-PINNs in inverse problems remains an open question*

 # RJ-PINNs Stability with Prior-Residuals

 As described in the article, RJ-PINNs may incorporate regularization or a prior-based uncertainty formulation to enhance convergence when solving inverse problems